clyang/tmobileEESMS/README.md

 # tmobileEESMS
-A simple Python script for t-mobile/EE user to send SMS without opening the browser
+A simple Python script for t-mobile/EE UK user to send SMS without opening the browser

 ## Requirement
 This script requires Requests library.
 You can install it easily by: